sajjadhossain/AutomatorChallenge/README.md

         - user could also not exist in the system.
 1. States for each user type, except invalid:
     - A user with multiple integrations and ongoing history, no `unfoldered transactions`.
-    - A user less than 1 integration and no ongoing history, less than 2 `unfoldered transactions`.
+    - A user with 1 integration and no ongoing history, less than 2 `unfoldered transactions`.
     - A user less than 1 integration and ongoing history, with multiple `unfoldered transactions`.
     - A user with no planner.
     - A user with a planner with no certifications.